generateNscore/html4quiz/README.md

 ## What is it?

-html4quiz is a package that helps you generates question sheets with as many HTML files as you want and allows you to grade answers from text files submitted by students.
+html4quiz is a package that helps you generate question sheets with as many HTML files as you want and grade answers from text files submitted by students.

 ## Help
 <ul>